sdbruder/laserstack/README.md

 ## Limitations

-- Currently we only support Laravel projects (because of the nginx config which points to the public subdirectory)
+- Currently we only support only Laravel and Wordpress projects and overridable per project nginx config, those are examples, additional drivers PR's are welcome.
-- dns resolution needs to be manually managed through `/etc/hosts`.
+- DNS resolution needs to be manually managed through `/etc/hosts`.

 ## Versions

 Currently it uses the following versions of software:
-- PHP v8.0.1
+- PHP v8.0.2
 - MySQL v8.0.22
 - node v14.15.4
 - npm v6.14.10